chriscdn/promise-semaphore/README.md

 }
 ```

-This works fine until a process calls `downloadAndCache()` in short succession with the same `url` parameter.
+This works until a process calls `downloadAndCache()` in short succession with the same `url` parameter.
 This can cause multiple simultaneous downloads that attempt to write to the same cached file.

 This can be resolved with a `Semaphore` instance using the `key` parameter: